-67 multiples at transient level with T2 in service: $$\frac{713}{300} = 2.4$$
+(1) 67 multiples at transient level with T2 in service:

+$$\frac{713}{300} = 2.4$$

-67 time at 2.4 multiples (B3 curve, 02 time dial): 0.26 seconds.
+- (2) 67 time at 2.4 multiples: 0.26 s.

-51/27 transient level voltage (reactor and transformer T1 drop): 8 %.
+- (3) 51/27 transient level voltage (reactor and transformer T1 drop): 8%.

-51/27 multiples at transient level: $$\frac{713}{5.7 \times 0.25 \times 60} = 8.3$$
+- (4) 51/27 multiples at transient level:

+$$\frac{713}{97} = 7.4$$
-51/27 transient level time at 8.3 multiples: 0.7 seconds.

-51/27 relays coordinate with 67 relays for a high-side fault at the transient level.
-However, the current may drop below the 67 relays pickup (300 amperes) before this relay can operate.
-If the 67 relays fail to operate, the 51/27 relays will trip the generators.
-Figure 4-17 plots these characteristics.
-If the generator is fully loaded at 194 amperes with a 0.85 power factor, the superposition of this current and the fault current at minus 90 degrees yields a total current of 831 amperes at the transient level and 282 amperes at the steady state level with no regulator boosting.
-The relays are selective down to about 350 amperes.

-Assuming that the 67 relays will not operate for fault 3, the generators will be unnecessarily tripped if the line relaying fails to operate or if breaker R fails to interrupt the fault.
+- (5) 51/27 transient level time at 7.4 multiples and TIME DIAL setting of 22: 0.72 s. - (6) 51/27 relays coordinate with 67 relays for a high-side fault at the transient level.
+However, it appears that the current may drop below the 67 relay pickup (300 amperes) before this relay can operate.
+Should the 67 relays fail to operate, the 51/27 relays will trip the generators.
+Figure 4-22 plots these two relay characteristics.
+If the generator is fully loaded at 194 amperes with a 0.85 PF, the superposition of this current and the fault current at -90° yields a total current of 831 amperes at the transient level and 282 amperes at the steady-state level with no regulator boosting.
+The relays are selective down to about 350 amperes. - (7) Assuming that the 67 relays will not operate for fault 3, the generators will be unnecessarily tripped if the line relaying fails to operate or if breaker R fails to interrupt the fault.
 Redundant line relaying will minimize the need for generator tripping.
-Use of a breaker failure timer set at 0.25 seconds would avoid generator tripping for failure of breaker R to interrupt.
+Use of a breaker-failure timer set to about 0.25 seconds would avoid generator tripping for a failure of breaker R to interrupt.

-Figure 4-17.
-Relay 51/27R Coordination With 67 Relay for Fault 3 In Figure 4-16
+Figure 4-22.
+Relay 51/27 Coordination with Relay 67 for Fault 3 Example

-Neutral Element Back-up Settings
+Neutral Element Backup Settings

-Because the generators are ungrounded, the 51N element of the BE1-51/27R relay has no relays to coordinate with.
-An instantaneous element, if used, must be set above the maximum false residual current that can be developed due to dissimilar CT saturation during an external three-phase fault.
-In a like manner, the time setting of the time overcurrent element must ride through this transient resulting from CT saturation.

-Ground current contribution from each transformer is 485 amperes.
-Normal level is 2 × 485 = 970A.
+- (1) The 51N element has no relays to coordinate with because the generators are ungrounded.
+An instantaneous element, if used, must be set above the maximum false residual current that can be developed due to dissimilar current transformer saturation during an external three-phase fault.
+Similarly, the time setting of the time overcurrent element must ride through this transient resulting from current transformer saturation. - (2) Ground current contribution from each transformer is 485 amperes.
+Normal total current level is: